redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

 ~~~~~~~~~~~~~~~~~~~~~

 We must load this javascript file adding the asset to the website.
 This setting is
-quite simple to accomplish: just add some parameters to the configuration file.
+quite simple to accomplish: just adding some parameters to the configuration file.

 Add the following code to **Resources/config/app_block.xml** file: